lvgl/lvgl/docs/layouts/grid.rst

 Besides simple settings the size in pixel you can use two special
 values:

-- :c:macro:`LV_GRID_CONTENT` set the width to the largest children on this track
+- :c:macro:`LV_GRID_CONTENT` set the size to fit the largest child on this track
 - :c:expr:`LV_GRID_FR(X)` tell what portion of the remaining space should be used by this track.
 Larger value means larger space.